Introduction

 Irwin’s Folly?

 The Poseidon Adventure was back in business.
-But as word spread about Allen’s impromptu financing, it quickly became known around Hollywood as “Irwin’s Folly.”
+However, as word spread about Allen’s impromptu financing, it quickly became known around Hollywood as “Irwin’s Folly.”
 Based on his past TV shows and penchant for cheesy productions, most industry pundits predicted that the film was going to be an even bigger disaster than the story depicted on screen.
 No one thought it had a chance.

 A Trip to Jack in the Box